Dr Varinder Athwal (Liver)

 It is thought that the genetic defect in the cells responsible for the movement of bile causes injury to the liver and other cells become activated that are responsible for producing scar tissue.
 These cells are normally in a resting state but once ‘activated’ they produce the components of scar tissue and are more mobile.
 They move through the liver, depositing scar tissue as they go.
 Several cell types are thought to play a role in this, but myofibroblasts have received attention as playing significant role.
 Contact with scar tissue leads to further activation of cells and the process of scarring becomes a vicious cycle.
 Consequently, breaking this cycle will provide insight into novel therapies for the disease.
 Interestingly, not all patients get liver problems and it is not clear why some do and others do not.

 Understanding how this genetic defect leads to these cells becoming activated and producing the scar is critically important to find strategies to prevent or minimise damage.
-We have exciting data that suggests that the defect may not only cause problems in the bile duct cells but in the actual scar forming cells themselves.
+We have exciting data suggesting that the defect may not only cause problems in the bile duct cells but in the actual scar forming cells themselves.
 It may be this change that causes the liver scar forming cells to continue the spiral of fibrosis.
 My research will investigate these cells to see if this defect does have direct effects on their scar-forming ability.
 I will also look to find better methods to diagnose those with liver scarring and use this as a way to find why some get scarring whilst others don’t.

 This Guts UK Development Grant provides us with the opportunity to explore the mechanisms of liver scarring in Cystic Fibrosis related liver disease, a condition predominantly affecting children and young adults.
 We plan to use the grant to identify novel methods to detect the condition more accurately and at an early stage.
 Ultimately, we would like to identify pathways in the disease process, that can be pharmacologically targeted to treat progression of this condition.Dr Varinder Athwal